allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 ```

 This six-line method saved a lot of time.
 Builders became typo-proof and we
-spend less time on debugging.
+spend less time debugging.
 We don’t have to rewrite test builders.
 We don’t
 have to maintain builders in two different approaches.
 Moreover, after adding
 verifyPropertyNames to the rest of the builders we discovered a couple of typos
 were passing anyway.
 Luckily, no bugs this time.
 The code became less error